mazurki/mazurki.github.io/_posts/2022-04-03-a-few-words-about-asking-questions.md

 title: "A few words about asking questions"
 author: "Marta Mazurkiewicz"
 tags: ux research personal
-subtitle: "It is not the answer that enlightens, but the question."
-Eugène Ionesco
+subtitle: *It is not the answer that enlightens, but the question.* Eugène Ionesco

 ---